 Conquesting in the context of digital advertising refers to the act of deploying an ad for a brand’s products or services in the same space as editorial content that relates to a competitor or their products.
 For example: A wine brand’s competitor might have a wine article that promotes their products placed on a wine fan blog.
 The wine brand would then have banner ads for their product placed on the same page as the article.
 However, it gets a little more complex than this.
+It is one of the best advertising techniques for those that want to advertise as their competitor.
+Food brand owners can promote their products by using food blog advertising (Ads) on digital media through food blogs.

 Understanding How Conquesting Advertising Campaigns Take Place

 In ad campaigns, there are usually non-brand and brand keywords that are used.
 One would have to know the subset of unbranded keywords and competitor keywords in order to usurp the competitor’s advertising and keywords.
 Essentially, brands will bid on competitor keywords in order for their ads to show up where the competitor’s ad would usually show up.
+Programmatic display CTR benchmarks are an essential metric for assessing how well conquesting campaigns are performing.
+By analyzing CTR data, marketers may determine how effective their conquesting campaigns are at boosting traffic and engagement.

 Brand keywords are, naturally, keywords that will include your business name in some capacity, such as “Bob’s Winery” or “Jim’s Winery.”
 An unbranded keyword would be something more like “wineries in Idaho” or “wineries near me.”
 Competitor keywords are typically a mix of branded and unbranded keywords that your competitor excels in.